Nilufar Yasmin: Awards and achievements

 The Library of the Natyokala Department in Dhaka University is named as 'Nilufar Yasmin Memorial Library' in 2006.

 Personal life

 Yasmin was married to Khan Ataur Rahman.
-Their son Khan Asifur Rahman Agun is a musician.
+Their son Khan Asifur Rahman Agun(b.
+1971) is a musician.
+Along with a son, she has 2 grandsons named Michhil(b.
+2000) and Moshal(b.
+2009).
+Michhil's legal name Khan Yakin Rahman was chosen by Yasmin.

 Yasmin died of cancer on 10 March 2003.